codeceptjs/detox-helper/README.md

 #### swipeDown

-Performs a swipe up inside an element.
+Performs a scroll up inside an element.
 Can be `slow` or `fast` swipe.

 ```js